Signed Into Law

 Which agencies enforce HB285?

-HB285 is enforced by Local Law Enforcement (Police/Sheriff), District Attorneys and County Attorneys.
+HB285 is enforced by County Attorneys, District Attorneys and Local Law Enforcement (Police/Sheriff).

 Q

-The compliance urgency for HB285 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB285 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q